VintageMods/MSCPeugeot301/README.md

 2. Click `Build > Build MSCPeugeot301` to compile.
 3. You can then drag DLL (and PDB if you compiled the debug build) file to your `Mods` folder.
 4. Have fun!

-Bug reports and pull requests are welcome.

-For more information, check out at [NexusMods](https://www.nexusmods.com/mysummercar/mods/7721).